The following topics represent some of our most frequently asked questions about The Dog Food Advisor’s Best Dog Foods lists.

 - Positive user reviews

-When possible, we also attempt to ask each company:
+We also try to ask each company:

 - Who makes your dog food (so we can track its recall history)?